AdobeDocs/journeys.en/help/using/building-journeys/update-profiles.md

    >[!NOTE]
    >
-   >Only profiles are updated with this action.
-Datasets are not actually updated.
+   >The **Update profile** action updates the profile data in realtime, but it does not update datasets.
 The dataset selection is needed as the profile is a record related to a dataset.

 1. Click on the **Value** field to define the value you want to use: